EllenInCalifornia/CS-LearningLog/cs61B/10Comparator.md

  ```

  ## Comparator
- * Unlike Comparable, Comparator is external to the element type we are comparing. <br>It’s a separate class.
+ * Unlike Comparable, Comparator is external to the element type we are comparing. <br>It’s a separate class（nested classes）.
 We create multiple separate classes (that implement Comparator) to <br>compare by different members.Collections class has a second sort() method <br>and it takes Comparator.
 The sort() method invokes the compare() to sort objects.

  ```java
  NameCompare nameCompare = new NameCompare();